 - 8. If a candidate failed to pay term 1 fees within deadline after accepting the offer (including payment of Rs.
 75000), then offer stands cancelled and will be refunded Rs 74000 (offer acceptance fee) after deducting administrative charges of Rs 1000.

 - 9. If a candidate has paid the remaining Term 1 fee and wants to withdraw from the programme after the Term 1 registration date, NO amount will be refunded.

 - Term 1 will start with the registration and inauguration of the programme.
 Fees will be collected before the registration for Term 1 and at the beginning of each term later.
 If a candidate withdraws from the programme in any term after registration (in the middle of a term), all the fees paid till then will be forfeited, regardless of the number of days remaining in the term, and his/her admission shall stand cancelled.

 5.3 The admission of a candidate stands cancelled if he/she provides any false information at any step in the admissions process.
 No claim for refund of the fee paid till then will be entertained.

-Note: IIM Nagpur reserves the right to change the Shortlisting and Selection Criteria as deemed necessary.
+IIM Nagpur reserves the right to change the admission policy including refund, shortlisting and selection criteria as deemed necessary.